The Caper Chase

 "The Caper Chase" is the nineteenth episode of the twenty-eighth season of the American animated television series The Simpsons, and the 615th episode of the series overall.
+The episode was directed by Lance Kramer and written by Jeff Westbrook.
 It aired in the United States on Fox on April 2, 2017 and in the United Kingdom on Sky 1 on May 7, 2017.

+In this episode, Mr. Burns creates his own university with the power plant works as teachers.
+Jason Alexander guest starred as Verlander.
+Astrophysicist Neil deGrasse Tyson, Jeopardy! champion Ken Jennings, financial advisor Suze Orman, and author Robert McKee appeared as themselves.
+The episode received mixed reviews.

 Plot

-A softball match is being played to little athletic achievement between teams from the Indian Point and Springfield Nuclear Plants.
+A softball match is being played to little athletic achievement between teams from the Indian Point and Springfield Nuclear Plant.
 After Homer collapses on the field, Mr. Burns and the other coach talk about how the market for nuclear energy will be lucrative forever.

 Burns goes to his alma mater, Yale University, to endow a chair in nuclear plant management, only to learn that the entire student body is now made of "highly entitled wusses" from the Whiffenpoofs on down, and who follow left-wing views that appall Burns.
 He then finds out that running a university can earn him a lot of money from a member of the Skull and Bones society named Bourbon Verlander.
 Burns then cuts a deal with Bourbon and withdraws all of his financial support to Yale in order to set up his own for-profit university, hiring the power plant workers including Homer, Lenny and Carl as the teachers.

 Homer is not doing well with his students and Lisa, who is horrified that Homer became a professor mainly because he did not take the responsibility of educating people seriously, gives him a DVD box set of inspirational teachers movies.
 After watching them, he gets better at teaching and Burns sells Homer to Bourbon.

 Homer meets Neil deGrasse Tyson, Ken Jennings, Suze Orman, and Robert McKee, and sees them being introduced to a group of young female "students" who are actually life-like humanoid robots that will all get into Yale and earn "financial aid" that gets funneled directly to Bourbon.
 Six months later, Homer ruins Bourbon's integration of the robots at Yale University with a microaggression that makes them all explode.
+While despondent that his wealth is gone, he flaunts his health until a robot head hits him and apparently kills him.

-In the final scene, the teachers then start teaching Lisa, Marge, and Bart at the Simpson residence.
+In the final scene, the teachers then start teaching Lisa, Marge, and Bart at the Simpson residence with Neil showing Lisa the galaxy, Ken helping Bart with his homework (to Bart's chagrin), and Suze attempting to convince Marge to kill Homer in order to get a huge settlement with Robert coming and saying that end credits are bad and "story over, goodnight!"